moneals/addresser/README.md

 Addresser will normalize state names and abberviations and can recognize state data regardless of case or long name vs. abbreviation.

+Addresser will validate that the city provided is valid for the given state.
+In addition to the data integrity benefits it also allows for more intelligent parsing logic.

 ## Upcoming Features

 Once the basic parsing capabilities are working well I intend to add a